Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Education:

-- List your degrees or certifications and the schools that you attended
+- Make a list of your degrees or certificates and the institutions you attended

 Skills: